 French kisses bruise the sky as I cartwheel through clouds of purple.
 Kim M. Russell, 23rd September 2019 My response to Imaginary Garden with Real Toads Bits of Inspiration: The Colours in a Song Susie is our host today with a prompt that asks us to experiment with synaesthesia, in particular the colour of music. […]

-I’m pleased that Visual Verse has included my poem in August’s issue.
-It was inspired by a cute image of a swimming pig by Jakob Owens.
-You can either click here to see the image, read all of the poems and find mine on page 31, or you can go directly to ‘Lies About Pigs‘.
+I’m absolutely delighted that I have another poem in Visual Verse.
+In September’s issue, the image is by Joelle Chmiel.
+You can either click here to see the image, read all of the poems and find mine on page 15, or you can go directly to ‘Peeking in Windows‘.